TS-CERT RFC 2350

 Cybersecurity incidents refer to errors or activities that are not part of a standard information technology service operation and pose a risk of compromise or loss of information.
 Discovering, monitoring and reacting to incidents as promptly as possible can minimaze overall damage and reduce the cost of incident handling.

 TS-CERT is established by Telekom Slovenije, Slovenian telecomunication and service provider company.
-It serves as CERT for Telekom Slovenije customers and subscribers as well as for general public.
+It serves as CERT for subscribers to Telekom Slovenije communication and ICT services including security operations center service.
+TS-CERT respond to general public queries with advice and direct them to SI-CERT or other entity.

 3.3 Sponsorship and/or Affiliation